WomenPlusPlus/deploy-impact-22-openedu-e/README.md

 - Provide the reasons why each limitation could not be overcome using the method(s) chosen to acquire.
 - Assess the impact of each limitation in relation to the overall findings and conclusions of your project, and if appropriate, describe how these limitations could point to the need for further research.

+Limitations:
+- Enhance current mvp into a finite product
+- Data Architecture with dtaabase schema, webservices and scalability solutions
+-

 ## 🚀 Future Scope <a name = "future_scope"></a>
 - Data architecture design: Within the current scope only the general recommendation are included for microservices architecture, as well as defining the new target data schema for education content.